History of Gilan: Early Islamic period

 Gilan and Deylaman were still semi-independent and fragmented even after Dailamite expansion and when they converted to Islam.
 Ziarids, Buyids, and later Saljuqs tried to apply influence from outside of Gilan and in some periods could get tribute, but not to impose government or any regular taxation.
 The Zyarids of eastern Gilan supported Alids in Howsam.
 Local chieftains who were based on clans controlled the country.
 In the 12th century Hawsam was replaced by Lahijan as the seat the Alids.
 Lahijan which is now the largest town in eastern Gilan was considered Dailamite until the 10th century.

 Gilan initially remained independent under the Mongol Ilkhanids.
 In 1306-7 the Il-khan Oljāytū started a major campaign to conquer Gilan.
 The Mongol forces faced heavy losses, and Öljaitü only nominally gained recognition of his overlordship.
 Hence Gilan was included in the Il-khanid empire but was still ruled by its local clans.
 After 1367-68 ʿAlī Kia b.
 Amīr Kia Malāṭī, an ʿAlid leader of Zaydī penitents, gained control over eastern Gilan being supported by the Marʿašī sayyeds ruling in Mazandaran.
 He and his descendants established themselves in Lāhījān and ruled over the whole eastern Gilan until the early Safavid era.
 In western Gilan the Sunnite Shafiʿite Esḥāqvand dynasty gained control from the middle of the 13th century.
 They who were seated in Fuman, expanded its control over all of western Gīlān.
 Both dynasties were removed by the Safavid Shah ʿAbbās I in 1592, and Gīlān began to be ruled by governors appointed by the central government.

-Ispahbads of Gilan was a small principality which seated in Astara ruled in Talish at Middle Ages.
+Ispahbads of Gilan was a small principality which seated in Astara ruled in Talish during the Middle Ages.